Welcome to the

 TPOC Meetings

-Judy Wu grew up in the subtropic island of Taiwan.
-She received her Bachelors degree in Chemistry (2004) from Tunghai University, Taiwan, and her PhD (2011) with Paul Schleyer, at the University of Georgia.
-Judy joined the faculty at the University of Houston in 2015, where she is currently the Thomas A. Albright Professor of Chemistry.
-She has received multiple recognitions for her research work including the IUPAC Solvay Young Chemist Award, an Alfred P. Sloan Fellowship, NSF CAREER award, and MIRA awards.
-Currently, she serves as an Associate Editor for the Journal of Physical Organic Chemistry.
-When not in front of the computer, she plays tennis, draws and paints everyday, and goes on long walks with her dogs.
+Judy Wu grew up in the subtropical island of Taiwan.
+She received her Bachelor's degree in Chemistry in 2004 from Tunghai University, and her PhD in 2011 from the University of Georgia, where she worked with Paul Schleyer.
+Judy joined the faculty at the University of Houston in 2015 and is currently the Thomas A. Albright Professor of Chemistry.
+Her research has been recognized with several awards, including the IUPAC-Solvay Young Chemist Award, an Alfred P. Sloan Fellowship, the NSF CAREER Award, and NIH MIRA funding.
+She is an Associate Editor for the Journal of Physical Organic Chemistry.
+A computational chemist by training and an organic chemist at heart, her work uses computational insights to guide experimental discovery.
+Outside of research she plays tennis, makes time to draw every day, and goes on long walks with her dogs.